 When a simulation is created, users simply select which template case they want to use.
 The idea being that an experienced CFD engineer can define a template case that is then provided to other users.

-Once a template case has been used in a simulation it is locked, which is to say that no further changes can be made to this template, nor can it be deleted.
+Once a template case has been used in a simulation it is locked.
+No further changes can be made to this template, nor can it be deleted.
 This ensures that, as long as this template is used, it will produce a consistent CFD setup.

 Spot Changes Easily